pigrew/pyvxi11aio/README.md

 * Keysight and NI VISA can create connections to the server
 * Portmapper returns static mappings
 * All calls have stub implementations
-* Abort and interrupt channels not implemented
+* Interrupt channels not implemented
+* Abort channel has a do-nothing implementation
 * Time server "adapter" is written